wp-plugins/aretex-ecommerce-services/readme.txt

 8. Direct marketing tracking (media source) setup screen.

 == Changelog ==
+= 2.30.00 =
+Instruction updates and updates regarding delivery on the server side.
+**Strongly Recommended** update.

 = 2.29.50 =
 Updated the Sandbox registration page with more information.
 Fixed a checkbox location.